Burkhardt0Patrick/Active-Directory-Lab/README.md

 # 👥 Active Directory Home Lab

 Windows Active Directory home lab built using VirtualBox and PowerShell automation.
-This project simulates a real-world enterprise environment with a Domain Controller, DNS, DHCP, and domain-joined client machines.
+This project simulates a real enterprise IT environment with a Domain Controller, DNS, DHCP, and domain-joined client machines, including automated user provisioning.

 ---

-## 🖥️ Lab Overview
+## 🧠 Overview

-This environment was built to practice Windows Server administration and Active Directory concepts in a safe, isolated lab using VirtualBox.
+This lab was built to practice and demonstrate Windows Server administration and core Active Directory concepts in a safe, isolated virtual environment using VirtualBox.

+It includes domain configuration, network services, and PowerShell automation for user management.

+---

-### Infrastructure
+## 🖥️ Infrastructure

-- **DC01 (Windows Server)**
+**DC01 (Windows Server)**
 - Active Directory Domain Services (AD DS)
 - DNS Server
 - DHCP Server

-- **Client Machine (Windows 10)**
+**Client Machine (Windows 10)**
-  - Domain Joined
+- Joined to the domain

-- **Network Setup**
+**Network Configuration**
 - Internal VirtualBox Network
 - NAT for internet access

 ---